-The “Going and Coming” Rule
+The "Going and Coming" Rule in Massachusetts

 Workers’ compensation extends to anyone hurt both in the office or on the job site, and at work-sponsored events and parties.
-The “going and coming” rule in general does not extend compensation eligibility for those driving to work in the morning or leaving at night, however exceptions do apply to this rule which your Medford workers’ compensation attorney can inform you of.
+The “going and coming” rule in general does not extend compensation eligibility for those driving to work in the morning or leaving at night, however exceptions do apply to this rule which your Massachusetts workers’ compensation attorney can inform you of.

 At Brooks Law, we are tireless advocates for those injured on the job, and we are so confident in our ability to achieve positive results for our clients that we operate on a contingency fee basis, meaning you don’t pay us until we win your case.
 You can trust our team to keep you fully informed of your rights and to fight hard to obtain what you need to move forward after suffering a workplace injury.